Elnaz moved to Melbourne from Iran in 2013.

 Her first introduction to pottery was during high school.
 She continued to practice on and off throughout the years, however, it wasn’t until finishing university that she began her career as a ceramicist.

 Elnaz studied Industrial Design in Tehran.
 After graduating from university, she became her ceramic teacher’s assistant and began her professional career as a ceramist.
 She was mentored by one of Iran’s leading ceramicists and sculptors Maryam Salour.
-These years under this mentor ship brought ideas of European history, minimalism, modernism and truth of form.
+This mentorship brought ideas of European history, minimalism, modernism and truth of form.

-Elnaz’ artwork is recognizable by its vivid use of colour and contrast, which came from a rebellion against Iran’s traditional use of “blue”.
+Elnaz’s artwork is recognisable by its vivid use of colour and contrast, which came from a rebellion against Iran’s traditional use of “blue”.